elarabyelaidy19/basecs/CS61B/Notes/Week 10/Reductions and Decomposition.md

     postOrder.add(vertex)
 ```

-## Shortest Path Algorithm for DAGs
+## Shortest Path Algorithm for DAGs.
 * Visit vertices in topological order.
 * On each visit, relax all outgoing edges.